 Bugs, Beetles & Insects

 We share our gardens with many creatures.
 Knowing which are the helpful ones, ensures gardeners give them a home.
 Some of these beneficial insects help by eating the pests that damage plants and crops.
-Others perform the vital task of breaking down decaying material, and of course pollinating insects help ensure colourful flowers keep blooming year after year and that you have a bountiful harvest.
+Others perform the vital task of breaking down decaying material.
+In addition, pollinating insects help ensure colourful flowers keep blooming year after year and that you have a bountiful harvest.

 Children just love bugs and mini beasts and their happy investigation is to be encouraged.
-Wildlife World provide all kinds of interactive insect habitats, field guides, bug boards plus insect tubes to make their own mini beast homes.
+Wildlife World provide all kinds of interactive insect habitats, field guides, bug boards.
+And finally, insect tubes to make their own mini beast homes.